Vertigo Comics: Editors

+Chris Conroy was hired as an editor at the newly revived Vertigo in 2024 after previously being an editor on DC Black Label.

 Writers

+Early writers

-Although the "mature reader" works of Alan Moore, Grant Morrison (with Jamie Delano and Neil Gaiman) under the DC imprint paved the way for Vertigo's launch, neither author was part of the initial line-up.
-Indeed, Moore never produced work for the Vertigo imprint—having refused to work for parent company DC in the late 1980s—although his DC-published Swamp Thing work and V for Vendetta reprint-maxiseries were subsequently collected as Vertigo-issued TPBs, while the Hellblazer solo title dealt with the character co-created by Moore, but never written by him.
+Alan Moore is strongly associated with the imprint for his work on Swamp Thing and his creation of John Constantine, but he never produced work for the Vertigo imprint, having refused to work for parent company DC in the late 1980s.
+His Swamp Thing work and the V for Vendetta reprint-maxiseries were retroactively collected as Vertigo-issued TPBs.

-Launch writers

-Grant Morrison, whose pre-Vertigo work on Animal Man and Doom Patrol was similarly retroactively branded as "Vertigo" when collected, also wrote two issues of Hellblazer pre-Vertigo, which are collected in a 2005 trade paperback.
-Wrote three volumes of The Invisibles between 1994 and 2000.
-In addition, they had produced a number of miniseries including Sebastian O (1993), the Doom Patrol spin-off Flex Mentallo (1996), Seaguy (2004), Vimanarama (2005), We3 (2004–2005) and "Joe The Barbarian" (2010) as well as the longer miniseries The Filth (2002–2003).
-They collaborated with writer Mark Millar on five issues of Swamp Thing in 1994, produced two one-shots—The Mystery Play (1994) and Kill Your Boyfriend (1995)—and contributed to several anthologies.
+Grant Morrison left Animal Man and Doom Patrol before the launch of Vertigo, but their work on those titles was similarly retroactively branded as "Vertigo" when collected.
+They wrote three volumes of The Invisibles between 1994 and 2000.
+In addition, they had produced a number of one-shots and miniseries including Sebastian O (1993), The Mystery Play (1994), Kill Your Boyfriend (1995), the Doom Patrol spin-off Flex Mentallo (1996), The Filth (2002–2003), Seaguy (2004), Vimanarama (2005), We3 (2004–2005) and Joe the Barbarian (2010).

-Of the eight debut Vertigo titles, half of them were the work of two authors.
-Neil Gaiman, who went on to become a New York Times best-selling novelist, came to prominence four years pre-Vertigo with the launch of The Sandman for DC Comics, a title that became the backbone of the initial Vertigo line-up.
-Gaiman's work on the first The Books of Magic miniseries (also released as a DC title, 1990–91) lay the groundwork for the long-running Vertigo Universe series of the same name, which featured young wizard Timothy Hunter.
+Neil Gaiman came to prominence four years pre-Vertigo with the launch of The Sandman for DC Comics, a title that became the backbone of the initial Vertigo line-up.
+His Death mini-series was part of the Vertigo launch, and his work on the first The Books of Magic miniseries (also released as a DC title, 1990–1991) laid the groundwork for the long-running Vertigo Universe series of the same name, which featured young wizard Timothy Hunter.

-Peter Milligan, who began his career at 2000 AD, before working briefly for both Pacific Comics and Eclipse Comics, contributed two titles (one quarter of the initial line-up; the same as Gaiman) to the Vertigo launch.
-His Shade, the Changing Man was launched by DC and ran 70 issues (July 1990) – #70 (April 1996), by which time it was under the Vertigo imprint.
+Peter Milligan contributed two titles to the Vertigo launch.
+His Shade, the Changing Man was launched in 1991, pre-Vertigo, and ran 70 issues until 1996, by which time it was under the Vertigo imprint.
 He also wrote the creator-owned eight-issue miniseries Enigma (1993).
-Milligan and Brett Ewins's Skreemer, written for DC pre-Vertigo (1989) was subsequently collected by Vertigo, while his work on the DC character Human Target was released entirely by Vertigo as a four-issue miniseries (1999), an original graphic novel (2002), and an ongoing series (2003–2005).
-Milligan also produced the one-shots The Eaters and Face in 1995 for the "Vertigo Voices" sub-imprint, and a number of other miniseries, including The Extremist (1993), Tank Girl: The Odyssey (1995), Egypt (1995–1996), Girl (1996), The Minx (1998–1999), and Vertigo Pop!: London (2003).
+Milligan and Brett Ewins's 1989 mini-series Skreemer was subsequently collected by Vertigo.
+Milligan also wrote both a Human Target mini-series and ongoing series, the one-shots The Eaters and Face for the "Vertigo Voices" sub-imprint, and a number of other miniseries, including The Extremist, Tank Girl: The Odyssey, Egypt, Girl, The Minx, and Vertigo Pop!: London.

+Jamie Delano was the original writer of Vertigo's flagship series Hellblazer, which spun-off from Moore's run on Swamp Thing.
+Moore himself recommended Jamie Delano for Hellblazer.
+Delano left the series in 1991, before the launch of Vertigo, and was writing the imprint's Animal Man series at the time.
+His other Vertigo works included Outlaw Nation, Ghostdancing, and two Hellblazer miniseries, The Horrorist and Hellblazer Special: Bad Blood.